PPeltola/golem/documentation/instructions.md

 ## Registration

 The registration view asks for your new account's username and password along with a confirmatory 'repeat password' box.
-The username can't already existin the database and it has to be at least 3 characters long, the password has to be atleast 7 characters long and it must match the 'repeat password' field.
+The username can't already exist in the database and it has to be at least 3 characters long, the password has to be atleast 7 characters long and it must match the 'repeat password' field.
 If you want to create the admin account you just have to name your accout 'admin'.

 ## The login page